irinaabnizova/DEG_SEG/README.md

 # DEG_SEG
-DEGs and SEGs creation and modification
+DEGs and SEGs filling with OPSB andNPSB GE, and modification